The parenthood effect in urban mobility: Introduction

-Despite the importance of parenthood and marriage in shaping individuals' lives and mobility patterns, there has been little systematic study of how these life events alter their mobility, access to amenities, and overall urban experiences.
-This paper aims to fill that gap by examining how parenthood and partnership influence mobility patterns across several metropolitan areas in the United States.
-Using extensive census data, we analyse how these life-changing events reshape urban experiences and how cities can be classified by their level of friendliness towards parents and married people.
-Our findings indicate that cities like New York and Chicago are more accommodating to parents, while cities like Houston and Virginia Beach are better suited for single individuals.
-These results are robust while considering the distribution of groups, travels, and travel distances.
-We also found that non parents and single people tend to be less widely distributed within metropolitan regions, indicating a tendency for them to be living in particular regions.
-Leisure and work for instance are types of amenity that tend to be more spatially concentrated than education and health, that might influence the decision on where non parents and single people live more than parents and married people.
+Our findings indicate that cities like Cincinnati and Chicago are more accommodating to parents, whereas cities like Houston and Virginia Beach are better suited for single individuals.
+These results are robust when considering the distribution of groups, travels, and travel distances (tested by five null cases).
+We also found that non-parents and single people tend to be less widely distributed within metropolitan regions, indicating a tendency to live in particular regions.
+Leisure and work, for instance, are types of amenities that tend to be more spatially concentrated than education and health, which might influence the decision on where non-parents and single people live more than parents and married people.
 These insights contribute to the growing body of research advocating for more nuanced, equitable, and effective urban planning.